brian-arnold/SomaticVarCall/README.md

 Simple snakemake workflow to detect somatic variants in tumors.
 At the moment, this code is optimized to run on Computer Science Department's HPC at Princeton University.
+To run, create

+1. A samples file (e.g. like ones in `samples_files` directory) that gives the location of BAM files, whether it's tumor/normal, and what patient it belongs to
+2. A config file (e.g. like ones in `config_files` directory), and specify this file within the `functions.py` module.

 Please make sure that BAM files have been pre-processed for variant calling.
 This may include e.g. marking duplicates for WGS BAMs.